Our approach and governance

 Direct risk can arise when the Bank takes commercial land as collateral.
 In many jurisdictions, enforcement of a commercial mortgage by the Bank, leading to possession, potentially renders the Bank liable for the costs of remediating a site if deemed by the regulator to be contaminated, including for pre-existing conditions.
 In the UK, the Group’s approach requires commercial land, if being pledged as collateral, to be subject to a screening mechanism.
 Assessment of the commercial history of a piece of land and its potential for environmental contamination helps ensure any potential environmental degradation is reflected in the value ascribed to that security.

 It also identifies potential liabilities which may be incurred by the Bank, if realisation of the security was to become a possibility.
 Our panel of property and land valuers use our bespoke environmental screening product, Barclays Siteguard, to assess the commercial history of a piece of land and its potential for contamination, as well as the operational implications of a site’s current or intended commercial use.
 Where appropriate, cases are then referred to Environmental Risk Management for review.
-In 2015, 4,053 commercial properties were screened using Siteguard with 1,381 cases referred.
 Lending managers also have access to a dedicated intranet which provides comprehensive information and guidance on managing environmental risk factors.

 Indirect risk can arise when environmental issues may impact the creditworthiness of the borrower.
 For instance, incremental costs may be incurred in upgrading a business’s operations to meet emerging environmental regulations or tightening standards.
-In other circumstances, failure to meet those standards may lead to fines.
-Environmental impacts on businesses may also include shifts in the market demand for goods or services generated by our customers, or changing supply chain pressures.
+Businesses may also be impacted by changing demand for goods and services and changing supply chain pressures.
 Environmental considerations affecting our clients can be varied.
 The Bank has developed a series of environmental risk briefing notes, covering 10 broad industry headings ranging from Agriculture and Fisheries to Oil and Gas, from Mining and Metals to Utilities and Waste Management.
-These briefing notes are available to colleagues in business development and credit risk functions across the organisation, outlining the nature of environmental and social risks of which to be aware, as well as the factors which mitigate those risks.
+These briefing notes are available to all colleagues including business teams and credit risk functions.
+They outline the nature of environmental and social risks as well as the factors which mitigate those risks.